tellurianinteractive/LocoNetMonitor/README.md

 When driving a loco, it is important that no other loco is accidential running aswell.

 There exists two models for address reservation:
-- The **FREMO** way, where members are assigned a set of loco addresses.
+- The **FREMO** way, where many members are assigned a set of loco addresses each.
-It is assumed that nobody else runs a loco with these addresses.
+It is assumed that nobody else runs a loco with these addresses at a meeting.
 - The **per meeting address reservation** where the participants are required to check that the address is free before putting their locos on the track.
 - In some cases **both** models are practiced at the same meeting!